-La Canada Junior Theater , now in its twelfth year, has quickly become the premiere musical theater program for children in the San Gabriel Valley.
+La Canada Junior Theater , now in its fifteenth year, has quickly become the premiere musical theater program for children in the San Gabriel Valley.
 Experienced, fun, and innovative teaching combined with fully realized professional level musical theater productions make for a win-win experience at LCJT!

 La Canada, California Staff

 Susan, a veteran teacher and actress has produced local children’s theater for over 20 years.
 Credits include, "Mary Poppins Jr.", "Oklahoma", "Into the Woods Jr.", "Shrek Jr.", "Legally Blonde - the Musical", "Little Shop of Horrors", "Peter Pan Jr.", "Les Miserables School Edition", "Hairspray", "Joseph and the Amazing Technicolor Dreamcoat", "Oliver", "Grease", “You’re a Good Man, Charlie Brown”, “Annie”, Bugsy Malone”, “High School Musical”, "High School Musical 2", “Willy Wonka”, “Fiddler on the Roof”, "Guys & Dolls", "Bye Bye, Birdie", "Sound Of Music", "West Side Story", "The Rockin' Retro Musical", "Beauty and the Beast Jr", "Newsies", "Moana Junior" and "Frozen Junior".

 She co-founded Upstage La Canada in 2001 and the critically acclaimed Upstage Summer Camp in 2003.